-Any person or entity who is given an original or photocopied release form as described in N.C.G.S. § 14-415.13(a)(5), shall promptly disclose to the sheriff, any records concerning the mental health or capacity of the applicant who signed the form and authorized the release of the records.
+Any person or entity who is given an original or photocopied release form as described in N.C.G.S. § 14-415.13(a)(5), must promptly disclose to the sheriff any records concerning the mental health or capacity of the applicant who signed the form and authorized the release of the records.
 N.C.
 Gen. Stat. § 14-415.14(c).

-North Carolina officer must provide a copy of the officer's letter of retirement from either the North Carolina Teachers' and State Employees' Retirement System or the North Carolina Local Governmental Employees' Retirement Systems, and written documentation from the head of the agency where the person was previously employed, indicating that the person was neither involuntarily terminated nor under administrative or criminal investigation within six (6) months of retirement.
-Once presented, the fees are \$45.00 for an initial application, and \$40.00 for a renewal application.
+NOTE: Permit fees for a N.C. retired, sworn law enforcement officer can be reduced.
+The retired North Carolina officer must provide a copy of the officer's letter of retirement from either the North Carolina Teachers' and State Employees' Retirement System or the North Carolina Local Governmental Employees' Retirement Systems, and written documentation from the head of the agency where the person was previously employed, indicating that the person was neither involuntarily terminated nor under administrative or criminal investigation within six (6) months of retirement.
+Once presented, the fees are \$45.00 for an initial application and \$40.00 for a renewal application.
 N.C.
-Gen. Stat. § 14-415.19(al)(1-2).
+Gen. Stat. § 14-415.19(al)(l-2).